Skip to main content

 An IoT product can often be used by multiple people.
 Whether you intentionally design your product for use by multiple users or not, you must ensure all potential users whose information you will process are given privacy information.

-If you are giving users multiple accounts, you should make sure transparency information is easy to find for everyone that has an account, not just the primary account holder.
+If you are giving users multiple accounts, you should make sure privacy information is easy to find for everyone that has an account, not just the primary account holder.

-In situations where users don’t have their own account or don’t want to create one, you should find other ways of giving them transparency information.
+In situations where users don’t have their own account or don’t want to create one, you should find other ways of giving them privacy information.

 This could include providing privacy information: